mwdemos/Data-Analysis-Portfolio/Video Game Wishlist/README.md

     VALUES ('Secret of Mana'),('Final Fantasy III (VI)'),('Super Castlevania 4'),('Tetris Attack'),('Turtles in Time'),('Chrono Trigger'),('Super Mario RPG'),('Megaman X');

     SELECT * FROM snes_wishlist;

+I wanted to incorporate these games into the larger 'games' table.
+For JOIN practice, I joined the tables to check if any Super Nintendo Wishlist were missing from the 'games' table.
+If there were, then I knew there were games I forgot to add.